Lesson n°6

 Session model

 Let's now imagine the following scenario: a user contacts the support team because of suspicious activity on their account.
-The user remembers logging in on a public computer (at the airport for example) and forgot to log out.
+The user remembers logging in on a public computer (at the airport, for example) and forgot to log out.
 How can we log out the user from all sessions?

 If we are using the user_id as the value we store in the cookies for authentication, it's going to be quite hard to log the user out as the user_id is always the same for all sessions.
 As the session cookie exists on the public browser for the next 20 years, we can't really do anything about it.